Case management standards—criminal law

 Approving Authority

 The approving authority of a grant of aid is Legal Aid Queensland (LAQ).
 Generally, the date aid is effective is the date the application is received by LAQ.
 A grant of aid must exist before any work can be done on the file.
 The Practitioner should check the approval letter to determine the nature and appropriateness of the grant of aid.
-Where the grant of aid is subject to an initial contribution, the Practitioner must not commence work until appropriate arrangements for the payment of the contribution have been made with the client.
+Where the grant of aid is subject to an initial contribution, the Practitioner must not commence work until the initial contribution is paid in full (unless circumstances prevent this from occurring, in which case the initial contribution should be collected as soon as practicable after the court date and prior to any further work being undertaken on the file).

 Payment